Particular/docs.particular.net/servicecontrol/configure-ravendb-location.md

  * Open the ServiceControl Management Utility
  * Stop the service from the provided options
  * The current database path will be listed in the utility.
-Copy the contents of this folder to the new location
+Copy the contents of this directory to the new location
  * Ensure that the service account used has read/write access to the new location.
  * Manually edit the configuration and specify the new location by changing/adding the `ServiceControl\DBPath` setting.
 See [Configuration Settings](creating-config-file.md)
  * Restart the Service